hcmlab/ssi-tutorial/README.md

 ## Installation

-After cloning the repository run ``install.cmd``, which will download core binaries from the official [SSI Github project](https://github.com/hcmlab/ssi/).
+After cloning the repository run ``install.cmd``, which will download core binaries from the official [SSI Github](https://github.com/hcmlab/ssi/) project.
 You will also find a couple of directories with a trailing number (e.g. ``01_basics``).
 They include the examples featured by this tutorial and again include files ordered by a trailing number.
 Each example exists of a ``.pipeline`` file (the actual pipeline), which is accompanied by files ending on ``.html`` and ``.cmd``.
 The first one is automatically generated from the pipeline to highlight the most important pieces of the code.
 Just open it in your favourite browser to access this information.
-To see the pipeline in action execute the batch file.
+To see the pipeline in action, execute the batch file.

 ## HTML Generation